Guitar Techniques – 46 Essential Scale Patterns

 To begin your study of this pattern, here are ascending 3rds through a C major scale.

 Keep a focus on your picking hand as you play this pattern.

-When jumping around the scale like this, the biggest challenge is often the picking hand, as opposed to the fretting hand with other patterns.
+When jumping around the scale like this, the biggest challenge is often the picking hand.

 While it may be a bigger challenge, 3rds will also produce bigger results for your picking hand in the woodshed.